-Be their by 5:30 pm (little before/after) and the bats are coming out of the cave forming black broad curves on the sky at a stretch for 40 minutes.
+Be there by 5:30 pm (a little before/after) and the bats are coming out of the cave forming black broad curves on the sky at a stretch for 40 minutes.
 This is their time to hunt for bugs or whatever they like to eat; this long constant line is a sight to remember.
-They once again come to the cave at 4 am in the morning in the same manner for their day long sleep time, but I doubt anyone will be interested to come at such time in the mid of no-where and with no light to get a clear view (though not considering the iron hearted adventurers here).
+They once again come to the cave at 4 am in the morning in the same manner for their day-long sleep time, but I doubt anyone will be interested to come at such time in the mid of no-where and with no light to get a clear view (though not considering the iron-hearted adventurers here).

 That was my short time in #Battambang.
 Simple, scenic, and sober.